 Nationally, workplace technology has advanced exponentially and has impacted almost every industry.
 Thus, Manhattan Area Technical College programs are designed to prepare students to enter the workforce in a relatively short period of time with the technical skills needed to gain satisfactory employment in their chosen discipline.
 Technical education is a time-efficient, cost-effective means of achieving career education.
 With the education and experience they gain, graduates have the potential to open doors of opportunity that otherwise might have been inaccessible.
-The ultimate goal of each technical program, course, or seminar is successful employment for graduates.
+The ultimate goal of each technical program, course, or seminar is successful employment for graduates, as well as the creation of life-long learners.